History

 Organizational Change

 Prior to 1995, the original Milwaukee Chapter of Wild Ones (Milwaukee-North) had been functioning as the administrative hub for the entire membership and there were only a few chapters.
 Because of membership growth, it became necessary to rethink the organizational structure in order to meet present and future needs and to enhance communication among the growing number of chapters.
 The summer of 1995 marked the first meeting of the new National Board and national officers.
-Bret Rappaport, a Chicago attorney, was elected as President, and continues to serve on the national Board.
-At that time, the national Board of Directors was comprised of nine elected at-large members plus each chapter president.
-In 2000, the By-Laws were changed to facilitate decision making and enlarge the Board to 15 elected at-large members.
+Bret Rappaport, a Chicago attorney, was elected as President, and continued to serve on the national Board.
+In 1998, Wild Ones hired Donna VanBuecken as its first Executive Director.

 New Name